lsst-dm/dmtn-020/index.rst

 .. caution::

    Who is responsible for deciding the level of a milestone?
-Can technical managers directly create level 1 miletones?
-Are technical managers limited to only directly inputting level 4 (or 3, or, ...?) milestones, with higher level deliverables defined by the Project Manager/Subsystem Lead?
+Can technical managers directly create level 1 milestones?
+Are technical managers limited to only directly inputting level 4 (or 3, or, …?) milestones, with higher level deliverables defined by the Project Manager/Subsystem Lead?

    What is the consequence for missing a milestone?
 It has no direct earned